 Absolutely not!
 It is open to anyone over 65 years old, not just veterans.
 The original Ranfurly House was built as a War Veterans Hospital in 1903 but over the years the number of veterans has dwindled and the public admitted.
 The new village development is open to all of the general public.
 Some veterans no doubt will wish to live at the Village, on the same terms as other members of the public.

 Set within beautifully landscaped grounds Ranfurly House, built in 1903 and a protected building, provides the central location for the Village’s community facilities.
 Ranfurly House is currently being restored and with the development of additional buildings will provide a variety of extra resident amenity, this will include:

 A hotel suite will also be available for guests to use for a nominal daily charge.
 A village vehicle will be available for resident outings and transport.

 We are focused on providing access to a range of optional, organised activities and regular events and outings, offering you the freedom to be as active and as social as you choose.
 Whatever your interests, there is something for you to enjoy.
-An example of some of the activities that may be available include:
+An example of some of the activities that are available include:

 We encourage residents to provide suggestions to further enhance the variety of activities offered.

 At Ranfurly you will have a choice of an active social lifestyle, or a more discreet private lifestyle as you prefer.
 You choose if and when you partake in village activities, but are always secure both physically and emotionally with help just minutes away, 24-hours a day.
 We think that your apartment is your home and that all residents need to be treated with courtesy and respect and have a right to be communicated with in a fair and transparent manner.
 The success of the village is dictated not only by the physical property but by the reputation of the management.
 If you are not happy at any time, we expect you to either advise us, or discuss the matter with the Resident’s Committee to ensure we are fully aware of any issue and can respond accordingly.